SanchiMittal/PageRank-Algorithm/README.md

 ### Usage Example
 [Demo](https://github.com/SanchiMittal/PageRank-Algorithm/blob/main/outputs.ipynb)

+Execution of the main.py demonstrated a basic version of the pagerank_basic package.
+Checkout the <strong><i>outputs.ipynb</i></strong> notebook for more detailed demonstration of using the package with the help of pip.

 ### Creating the virtual environment

 Use [environment.yml](https://github.com/SanchiMittal/PageRank-Algorithm/blob/main/environment.yml) with conda package manager to create the pagerank-algo environment.